Olga Nikolaevna of Russia

-She was the second daughter of Nicholas I of Russia and Charlotte of Prussia.
+Olga was the second daughter of Nicholas I of Russia and Charlotte of Prussia.
 She was thus a sister of Alexander II of Russia.
-She married King Charles of Württemberg, with whom she had no children.
+She married Charles I of Württemberg in 1846.
+The marriage was childless.

 Early life

-Grand Duchess Olga of Russia was born on 11 September 1822 in St. Petersburg, Russia.
-Her father was Emperor Nicholas I of Russia, the son of Emperor Paul I of Russia and Empress Maria Feodorovna of Russia (née Duchess Sophia Dorothea of Württemberg).
-Her mother was Empress Alexandra of Russia (née Princess Charlotte of Prussia), the daughter of King Frederick William III of Prussia and Queen Louise of Prussia (née Duchess Louise of Mecklenburg-Strelitz).
+Grand Duchess Olga Nikolaevna of Russia was born on 11 September 1822 in St. Petersburg, Russia.
+Her father was Emperor Nicholas I of Russia, the son of Emperor Paul I of Russia and Empress Maria Feodorovna, who was born Duchess Sophie Dorothea of Württemberg.
+Olga's mother was Empress Alexandra Feodorovna, the daughter of King Frederick William III of Prussia and Queen Louise.

 Olga grew up as part of a close family of seven sisters and brothers.
-She had two elder siblings: Emperor Alexander II of Russia and Grand Duchess Maria of Russia; and four younger siblings: Grand Duchess Alexandra of Russia, Grand Duke Constantine of Russia, Grand Duke Nicholas of Russia and Grand Duke Michael of Russia.
+She had two elder siblings: Emperor Alexander II of Russia and Grand Duchess Maria; and four younger siblings: Grand Duchess Alexandra, Grand Duke Constantine, Grand Duke Nicholas and Grand Duke Michael.

 Attractive, cultured and intelligent, she was considered to be one of the most eligible princesses in Europe.
 She spoke several languages, and was fond of music and painting.